PJFinnerty/52465-Assignment/README.md

 3. Explain the use and purpose of at least five “Distributions” functions.
 4. Explain the use of seeds in generating pseudorandom numbers

-### Aim of the Project from the Students Perspective

 ### Files